Urban-Meteorology-Reading/SUEWS-Docs/docs/source/parameterisations-and-sub-models.rst

 Snowmelt
 --------

-The snowmelt model within SUEWS is described in Järvi et al.(2014) [Leena2014]_.
+The snowmelt model within SUEWS is described in Järvi et al. (2014) [Leena2014]_.
-Due to changes in the new model version (since v2016a) when compared to the older versions, the snow calculation has slightly changed.
-The main difference is that previously all surface state could freeze in 1-h time step but now the amount of freezing surface state is calculated similar way as melt water can freeze within the snow pack.
+Changes in the new model version (since v2016a) have meant that the snow calculation has changed slightly compared to previous versions.
+The main difference is that previously all surface state could freeze in 1-h time step, but now the amount of freezing surface state is calculated similar way as melt water can freeze within the snow pack.
-Also the snowmelt-related coefficients have slightly changed (see `SUEWS_Snow.txt`).
+The snowmelt-related coefficients have also slightly changed (see `SUEWS_Snow.txt`).

 Convective boundary layer